ArtiLuca/VirtualLibrary/README.md

 The application can save and load the multimedia library using JSON files.

-Each media type implements its own serialization logic, while the library manages the complete collection.
+Each media type implements its own serialization logic, while the library manages the complete media collection.

-An example library is included in:
+An example library file is included in:

 ```text
 src/example_library.json